fommil/fpmortals/manuscript/complete.md

     (batch(orig.analyze(gather)) *> orig.foldMap(nostart))
 ~~~~~~~~

-That's it!
+That Is it!
 We `.optimise` every time we call `act` in our main loop, which is
 just a matter of plumbing.